Discovering Natural Resources: Unraveling the Gifts of Nature in Our Daily Lives

 Mining Products

-Mining contributes to a vast array of items, including:
+Mining contributes to a vast array of everyday items, including:

 Minerals in cosmetics